drflorianberger/TopicsInPhysics/book/week4/s_to_m_motors.md

 - Force-free velocity $v_0$
-- Stall force $\Fs$
+- The Stall force $\Fs$

 ### Binding and unbinding

-Binding process is complicated but we assume to effectively describe it with a single rate
+The binding process is complicated.
+As an approximation, we effectively describe it with a single rate

 $$
 \pi